Configure HTTP access

 Step 4 | (Optional) Change the HTTP port.
 The default is 443. |

 Step 5 | Identify the interfaces and IP addresses that allow HTTP connections.
-Use this table to limit which interfaces will accept HTTP connections, and the IP addresses of the clients who are allowed to make those connections.
-You can use network addresses rather than individual IP addresses. |
+Allow HTTP connections only from specific interfaces and client IP addresses by configuring this table.
+You may use network addresses instead of individual IP addresses. |

 Step 6 | Click Save.
 You can now go to and deploy the policy to assigned devices.
 The changes are not active until you deploy them. |